 You can keep up with news about our students, alumni and faculty at our Ashland Science News blog.
 This is also a great place to find announcements of summer internship, research opportunities and job openings.

-In addition to a number of University-wide scholarships, the science departments at Ashland University are able to offer Choose Ohio First (COF) Scholarships and NSF Science Scholars Program scholarships to academically exceptional students that major in biology, biotechnology, environmental science or toxicology.
+In addition to a number of University-wide scholarships, the science departments at Ashland University are able to offer Choose Ohio First (COF) Scholarships and NSF Science Scholars Program scholarships to academically exceptional students that major in biology, environmental science or toxicology.

 RESEARCH OPPORTUNITIES & INTERNSHIPS

 We strongly encourage our majors too pursue research and internship opportunities to gain real-world experience in science and science-related careers.
 The following tips will help you to identify and successfully apply to these opportunities:

 - Talk with your biology faculty advisor early about your interest in research and internships so that they can help you.
 You will be assigned an advisor as soon as you get to campus your freshman year and can always request a different advisor by filling out a single form in the Office of Records and Registration.